AbuHamzaCode/AbuHamzaCode/README.md

 **About me**

-- 💼 Motivated Software Developer open for new challange
+- 💼 Motivated Software Developer

 - 📈 Constructed CRM systems, E-commercy, Marketplace, Landings and other